+1. Enterprise Objectives:

+The primary objective of personnel management is to help in achieving organizational goals.
+There will be a need for co-operation from everyone in the organization for achieving business goals.
+This requires that such persons should be employed who are capable of taking up the jobs assigned to them.

+They should also be given proper training for undertaking the work effectively.
+This will be ensured by a suitable policy of recruitment, training and placement.
+The satisfaction of employees should be ensured to get their wholehearted co-operation.
+This may be done by looking after their convenience at work and offering them financial and other incentives.
+The enterprise objectives will only be achieved if everybody works for their attainment.
+Employees should be motivated to contribute their maximum to the organizational goals.

+2. Personnel Objectives:

+Personnel management aims at the material and mental satisfaction to each employees in the organization.
+This will be possible when employees are provided with proper work environment and job satisfaction.
+The work place should be neat and clean and properly ventilated.
+Job satisfaction will include good remuneration, job security, avenues for promotion, financial and other incentives for improving performance.

+3. Social Objectives:

+Personnel management also aims at preserving and advancing general welfare of the community.
+An enterprise owes a responsibility to the society at large.
+It can serve the society by creating more employment opportunities, producing quality goods at cheap rates.
+It can also help society by using productive resources in a best possible way and minimizing their waste.

 Introduction

 Any industry or an organization is the integration of the people, who join hands to achieve a specific goal.
 Management of any organization or an enterprise is responsible for assigning, supervising and controlling the activities of persons working there.
 Management integrates the material resources and humans to attain the organizational goals.
 A management is said to be a proper management, when it utilize the manpower as well as the material resources.
 Use of the material resources is depending on the human resources because human resource is the most important active element for the success of an organization.
 There may be different roles of the management according to the circumstances.
 In simple words the management is that field which has to do whole the work till to the achievement of the organization with planning, organizing as well as controlling.
 Personal Management